MJMcGuffin/muqcs.js/README.md

 **Simulating a Quantum Circuit**

 To simulate a circuit, there are two approaches.
 The first involves computing one explicit matrix for each layer (or step or stage) of the circuit.
-In a circuit with N qubits, the matrices will have size 2^N x 2^N.  Here we see an example of how to simulate a 3-qubit circuit with this first approach:
+In a circuit with N qubits, the matrices will have size $2^N \times 2^N$.
+Here we see an example of how to simulate a 3-qubit circuit with this first approach:

     // Simulate a circuit on three qubits
     // equivalent to